This is the cute baby of my friends Bree and Travis |

 For more on personality, see:

-Another concession I will make is yes, babies who are never given a consistent schedule at home typically learn to adapt and get sleep in where and when they can.
 These babies also typically do not sleep in a crib for naps or go to bed for an early bedtime at home.
-I have long said I would rather have a baby sleep in the crib when we are home (where most of our time is spent) and have a hard time sleeping in my arms when out and about than me need to hold the baby for naps at home and have a baby sleep in my arms when we are out and about.
+I have long said I would rather have a baby sleep in the crib when we are home (where most of our time is spent) and have a hard time sleeping in my arms when out and about than me need to hold the baby for every nap at home and have a baby sleep in my arms when we are out and about.

-A final concession, I know that with practice, children can get used to disruptions and be able to roll with it better.
+I know that with practice, children can get used to disruptions and be able to roll with it better.
 See The More You Do It, The More Your Child Will Get Used To It.

 Here is my main point.
 Your baby will have a natural disposition.
 Your baby will have a natural level of flexibility.
 Your baby will have a natural threshold for how often naps can be missed and how late naps can get.
 Recognize these limitations and accept them.
 Work with what you have.